mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

 `Usage: cluster sync <target>`

 This command will alter all MaxScale instances given in the --hosts option to represent the <target> MaxScale.
-If the synchronization of a MaxScale instance fails, it will be disabled by executing the `stop maxscale` command on that instance.
+Value of <target> must be in HOST:PORT format.
 Synchronization can be attempted again if a previous attempt failed due to a network failure or some other ephemeral error.
 Any other errors require manual synchronization of the MaxScale configuration files and a restart of the failed Maxscale.

+Note: New objects created by `cluster sync` will have a placeholder value and must be manually updated.
+Passwords for existing objects will not be updated by `cluster sync` and must also be manually updated.

 ## api